Mannhai: History

-In the spring of 2005 Mannhai got a new lead singer, Trond Skog, previous vocalist for Norwegian stoner rock band Honcho.
+In the spring of 2005 Mannhai got a new lead singer, Trond Skog, the previous vocalist for Norwegian stoner rock band Honcho.
 Mannhai went on a three-week Central European tour.
-However, in the middle of the tour the band relieved Skog from his singing duties for good.
-Without a vocalist, Laine, in despair, called his old bandmate Pasi Koskinen from Amorphis.
-To his, surprise Koskinen agreed and flew to Berlin to step into the frontman's shoes.
+However, in the middle of the tour the band relieved Skog from his singing duties.
+Without a vocalist, Laine called his old bandmate Pasi Koskinen from Amorphis.
+To his surprise Koskinen agreed and flew to Berlin to step into the frontman's shoes.
 After the tour he officially joined the band.

 With the new line-up, Mannhai started to work on a new album, with Koskinen writing most of the lyrics.
-The fourth album, Hellroad Caravan, came out in the beginning of 2006.
-The third track, "Spaceball", went to the top of the singles list on the Finnish charts.
-The new album was very compact and straightforward, groovy stoner rock.
-Most of the digressing that filled The Exploder was removed.
-The role of the keyboards stayed behind the rumbling bass heavy guitar sound, with only a hint of psychedelia.
-Henri Sorvali played keyboards, best known for his work in folk/pagan metal band Moonsorrow.
+The group's fourth album, Hellroad Caravan, came out in the beginning of 2006.
+The third track, "Spaceball", went to the top of the Finnish singles charts.
+Henri Sorvali, best known for his work in folk/pagan metal band Moonsorrow, played keyboards on the record.

-Mannhai's song "Spiritraiser" is often featured on Finnish television show The Dudesons as well as in their movie.

 In late 2006, drummer Junior Pietinen left the band to work full-time on his other groups Bleak and Happiness.
-For the forthcoming European tour Mannhai took Nalle Österman as a sideman for drums.
-Nalle Österman has worked with Oppu Laine in the death metal band Chaosbreed as well.
+For the forthcoming European tour Mannhai added Nalle Österman as a sideman for drums.Österman has worked with Oppu Laine in the death metal band Chaosbreed as well.

 After Pietinen departed the band, Mannhai has only played a few gigs per year, most of them abroad at festivals like Ragnarock Open Air Festival.
 No new music has been composed or published as a band since 2007.
 With Mannhai inactive, Olli-Pekka Laine aimed his musical focus at a new band, Barren Earth, with previous Mannhai and Amorphis bandmate Kasper Mårtenson as keyboardist.
-5 February 2009 Mannhai officially announced on their website that they are on indefinite hiatus.
+Mannhai officially announced on their website in February 2009 that they are on indefinite hiatus.